 About the Artist

 My interest and involvement in photography has always been shaped by a passion for nature and the great outdoors, along with an inquisitive, adventurous spirit, both of which surfaced early in my life.
 As a kid in Savannah, Georgia, my friends and I would spend our evenings exploring the stretch of woods in our neighborhood, dreaming of what it must be like to live with the wild animals in a hollowed-out tree, as Sam Gribley did in ‘My Side of the Mountain’.
 We would build swings and forts in the trees.
 I remember feeling so connected to nature playing in those woods.
-(Unfortunately, we also witnessed its destruction as a Lowe’s, then a Home Depot, came in and cleared the land to construct their cavernous, big-box stores – directly next to each other – as development moved further into the Southside during the late ’80s and early ’90s.
+Unfortunately, we also witnessed its destruction as a Lowe’s, then a Home Depot, came in and cleared the land to construct their cavernous, big-box stores – directly next to each other – as development moved further into the Southside during the late ’80s and early ’90s.

 I spent much of my younger years outside of the house.
 Perhaps as my surname might suggest, I was drawn to the outdoors because my ancestors were closely connected to the forest in some way.
 Either way, I found pleasure and peace in the natural environment.